What a Bankruptcy Can and Can't Do

 There are a few things that a bankruptcy cannot do.
 A Chapter 7 bankruptcy nor a Chapter 13 debt consolidation plan will eliminate a debt that you owe on a secure piece of property and allow you to keep the property without paying at least part of the debt.
 In other words, it will not eliminate the lien from this property.
 A bankruptcy can prevent the repossession of the property, but if you wish to keep the property, then you must keep paying for the property either through a reaffirmation agreement in a Chapter 7 or through your Chapter 13 debt consolidation plan.
 A Chapter 7 nor a Chapter 13 will eliminate child support or alimony obligations; you will continue to owe these types of debts in full just as if you had never filed a bankruptcy.
 You may use your Chapter 13 debt consolidation plan to provide for these debts to be repaid in full through the plan.

 Only in a few very select extremely limited situations may student loans be wiped out through a Chapter 7 or Chapter 13.
 There are a strict set of rules that judges must follow in order to discharge student loans.
-In order to discharge a student loan our Montgomery, Selma and Central Alabama bankruptcy attorneys must show that the loan would cause you undue hardship which is a very tough standard to meet.
+In order to discharge a student loan our Montgomery bankruptcy lawyers and Selma bankruptcy lawyers must show that the loan would cause you undue hardship which is a very tough standard to meet.
 We must also show that you have a very small likelihood of ever being able to repay these loans in the future.
-(For more information please see the page on student loans on our website.)
+(For more information, please see the page on student loans on our website.)
 Also, most tax debts cannot be eliminated through a Chapter 7 or Chapter 13.
 There are limited circumstances in which taxes may be eliminated and we suggest that you look at the page on our website regarding taxes.